hhd-dev/hhd/readme.md

 ```

 ### <a name="bazzite"></a><a name="after-install"></a>Bazzite
-Handheld Daemon comes pre-installed on [Bazzite](https://bazzite.gg) and
-updates along-side the system.
-Most users of Handheld Daemon are on Bazzite and Bazzite releases
-often happen for Handheld Daemon to update.
-Bazzite contains all kernel patches and quirks required for all supported handhelds
-to work (to the extent they can; certain Ayaneo devices have issues).
+Handheld Daemon comes pre-installed on [Bazzite](https://bazzite.gg) deck images (use the [local version](#local) for desktop images) and updates along-side the system.
+Most users of Handheld Daemon are on Bazzite and Bazzite releases often happen for Handheld Daemon to update.
+Bazzite contains all kernel patches and quirks required for all supported handhelds to work (to the extent they can; certain Ayaneo devices have issues).

-If you want to test the development Handheld Daemon version you
-can use `ujust _hhd-dev` and give feedback.
-It will only last until you reboot and leave no changes to your system.
-After changes are deemed stable, they usually are incorporated to Bazzite
-after a few days.

-See [supported devices](#supported-devices) to check the status of your device and
-[after install](#issues) for specific device quirks.
+See [supported devices](#supported-devices) to check the status of your device and  [after install](#issues) for specific device quirks.

 ## Contributing
 ### <a name="axis"></a> Finding the correct axis for your device
 To figure the correct axis from your device, go to steam calibration settings.
-Then, in the overlay (double press/hold side button) switch `Motion Axis` to
-`Override` and tweak only the axis (without invert) of your device until they
-match the glyphs in steam.
+Then, in the overlay (double press/hold side button) switch `Motion Axis` to  `Override` and tweak only the axis (without invert) of your device until they  match the glyphs in steam.

 Then, jump in a first person game and turn on `Gyro to Mouse` or `Camera`.
-By default (`Yaw`), rotating your device like a steering wheel should turn left
-to right,
-and rotating it to face down or up should look up or down.
+By default (`Yaw`), rotating your device like a steering wheel should turn left  to right, and rotating it to face down or up should look up or down.
 Fix the invert settings of the axis so that it is intuitive.
-Finally, switch the setting `Gyro Turning Axis` from `Yaw` (rotate like a steering
-wheel) to `Roll` (turn left to right), and fix the remaining axis inversion.
+Finally, switch the setting `Gyro Turning Axis` from `Yaw` (rotate like a steering wheel) to `Roll` (turn left to right), and fix the remaining axis inversion.

-You can now either take a picture of your screen or translate the settings into
-text (e.g., x is k, y is l inverted, z is j) and open an issue.
-The override setting also displays the make and model of your device, which
-are required to add the mappings to Handheld Daemon.
+You can now either take a picture of your screen or translate the settings into text (e.g., x is k, y is l inverted, z is j) and open an issue.
+The override setting also displays the make and model of your device, which are required to add the mappings to Handheld Daemon.

 ### Localizing Handheld Daemon